DUIs Should Not Be Taken Lightly – Chicago DUI Defense Attorney Andrew Weisberg is Skilled and Aggressive

 DUI offenses can be charged as misdemeanors or as felonies.
 A prosecutor may be open to persuasion regarding the severity of charge – your defense attorney will negotiate on your behalf to try to get the charge reduced or even dismissed.
 The following factors may work to your advantage in a DUI case in terms of avoiding jail time or other harsh consequences:

 If you’ve been charged with a misdemeanor DUI not involving a car accident and you’ve never before been found guilty of a DUI offense, or

 If you’ve had a DUI reduced to a charge of reckless driving (625 ILCS 5/11-503), then you may be eligible for court supervision on your new charges.
-This will minimize the long term issues related to your driving priviliges.
+This will minimize the long-term issues related to your driving privileges.
 The same would not be true if you were previously convicted of aggravated reckless driving.

 Jail or prison time along with large fines and court costs

 - Community service or SWAP (Sheriff”s Work Alternative Program)

 - Forfeiture of your vehicle or other property